RecipeTips.Com Home cooking tips & advice | Knowledge | Grain Products - Rice

 Rice Noodles

-Rice noodles are made with rice flour and water and have a mild subtle flavor and a chewy texture.
-They are available in various sizes and shapes, ranging from the very fine, brittle vermicelli to noodles that are 1/4 inch in width, similar to fettuccine.
-Rice noodles are deep-fat fried into crispy strands and used to complement salads or they can be presoaked and boiled to become a main ingredient for a noodle dish.
-They can also be used to add body for soups and stir-fried dishes.
-Rice noodles can be found in Asian markets and supermarkets and are also called "Asian noodles".
+Rice noodles are made with a combination of rice flour and water and have a mild subtle flavor and a chewy texture.
+They are available in various sizes and shapes, ranging from the very fine, brittle vermicelli to noodles that are one-quarter inch in width, similar to fettuccine.
+Rice noodles can be deep-fat fried into crispy strands and used to complement salads, or they can be presoaked and then boiled to become a main ingredient for a variety of noodle dishes.
+They can also be used to add body to various soups and stir-fried dishes.
+Rice noodles can be readily found in Asian markets and well-stocked food stores.
+They are also known by the name "Asian noodles."

 Rice Paper

-Rice paper is a very thin edible paper made from rice flour and water.
-Rice paper is semi-transparent and very brittle so it must be soaked in water to soften it before it can be used.
-It is often used as a food wrap for enclosing a variety of ingredients.
-The papers are generally available in round shapes that vary in size from approximately 6 to 14 inches and they can be found in Asian markets and larger food stores.
+Rice paper is a very thin edible paper-like product that is made from a combination of rice flour and water.
+Rice paper is semitransparent and very brittle, so before it can be used, it must be soaked in water to soften it.
+Rice paper is often used as a food wrapper, much like a tortilla, for enclosing a variety of food ingredients.
+The rice papers are generally available in rounds that vary in size from approximately six up to fourteen inches.
+Rice paper can be readily found in Asian markets and in the Asian sections of larger well-stocked food stores.

 Boil-in-Bag Rice

-Boil-in-bag rice is a rice product marketed as a convenience food in which parboiled rice is sealed in a bag.
-The home cook simply plunges the bag into a pan of boiling water and it is cooked for the length of time called for on the package instructions.
-There are a series of small holes in the bag so that the rice is able to absorb the necessary quantity of water.
-The bag is then cut open and the rice can be served.
+Boil-in-bag rice is a rice product marketed as a convenience food in which a premeasured amount of parboiled rice is sealed in a plastic bag.
+The home cook simply plunges the bag into a pan of boiling water where it is cooked for the length of time called for on the package instructions.
+There are a series of small holes in the bag that allow water to enter so that the rice can absorb the necessary quantity of water.
+When the cooking process is complete, the bag is cut open and the rice can be served.

 Prepared Rice Mixes

-Commercially prepared rice mixes are a popular and convenient method for producing a rice dish using a few easy steps.
+Commercially prepared rice mixes are a popular type of rice product that offer a convenient method for producing a flavorful rice dish using only a few easy steps.
 The product usually includes a packet of powdered ingredients that is used to add flavor to the rice.
-Prepared rice mixes are flavorful and provide convenience to the busy cook.
+Although prepared rice mixes are tasty and provide convenience to the busy cook, some brands may be produced with excess salt, so it is important to read the nutritional label to understand the composition of the commercially prepared product.

 Rice Milk

 Rice milk is a liquid that is made from the cooking and blending of white or brown rice and water.
-It can also be made from rice flour.
-As a non-dairy product, it can be used as a milk alternative for those who are lactose intolerant.
-It can also be used simply as a beverage, a flavoring agent, or an ingredient for various recipes.
+It can also be made using rice flour.
+Since it is a nondairy product, it can be used as an alternative to milk for people who are lactose intolerant.
+It can also be used simply as a beverage, a flavoring agent, or as an ingredient in various recipes.
 Rice milk is also known as amazake, a thick fermented liquid served commonly in Japan.
+Look for rice milk in Asian markets and well-stocked food stores.

 Rice Cheese

-A cheese substitute made from rice, a small amount of milk protein (casein), food oils, and seasonings.
-It is marketed as a lactose free alternative to common milk-based cheeses.
+Rice cheese is simply a cheese substitute made primarily from rice combined with a small amount of milk protein (casein), food oils, and various seasonings.
+It is marketed as a lactose-free alternative to common milk-based cheeses.
 It is produced in flavors similar to traditional cheese, such as cheddar and mozzarella, but it also has a distinctive rice flavor.
-It has many of the same characteristics of traditional cheese, such as a smooth texture, a similar appearance, and characteristics that allow it to be melted, sliced, and shredded in a similar manner to other cheeses.
+It has many of the same characteristics of traditional cheese, such as a smooth texture, a similar appearance, and properties that allow it to be melted, sliced, and shredded in a similar manner to dairy cheeses.

 Cheddar Rice Cheese and Mozzarella Rice Cheese